msped/AutoLog/README.md

 ## Testing

 Auotmated testing can be found in testing.py.
-It can be ran with `python testing.py` in the command line.
+It can be ran with `python testing.py` in the appropriate directory on the command line.

-### Bugs found during testing

 ## Deployment